Bike Skills Area at Upper Luther Burbank Park

 https://www.cbsnews.com/news/helping-students-cope-with-the-pressure-to-succeed/

-Evan Smith almost 2 years ago
+Evan Smith over 2 years ago

 The bike skills park has been around for at least 25 years and provided a wonderful outlet and experience for my three sons and their friends 20 plus years ago.
 During Covid when schools were locked down and most organized activities for kids were shut down, the park was one of the few outlets left open for them to play outside.
 Yes, usage went up and the kids expanded it because more kids used it.